arnabkarmakar2008/Melanoma-Detection-CNN-Case-Study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Contact
-Created by [@arnabkarmakar2008] - feel free to contact me!
+Created by  [Arnab Karmakar](https://github.com/arnabkarmakar2008) - feel free to contact me!